pierre-guillou/swigex/README.md

 ## Install from source

-This library has been successfully tested with Ubuntu 16/18/20 LTS and Windows 10 (MacOS: not tested).
+This library has been successfully tested with Ubuntu 20/22/24 LTS, Windows 10 and MacOS.

 For installing from source, you must follow instructions from [https://github.com/fabien-ors/swigex0](https://github.com/fabien-ors/swigex0).